GoogleCloudPlatform/cloud-builders/go/README.md

 The functionality previously provided by `gcr.io/cloud-builders/go` in [`prepare_workspace`](https://github.com/GoogleCloudPlatform/cloud-builders/blob/master/go/prepare_workspace.inc) is replaced by the use of [Go modules](https://golang.org/ref/mod), available since Go 1.11.
-As of Go 1.16, go modules are the default behavior.
+Once this builder upgrades to Go 1.16, go modules will become the default behavior.
+To continue using the legacy behavior after the upgrade, set `GO111MODULE=on` in your `cloudbuild.yaml`.

 See [`examples/module`](https://github.com/GoogleCloudPlatform/cloud-builders/tree/master/go/examples/module)
 for a working example.